 Additionally, determining the risk of readmission at admission did not always result in appropriate allocation of the right outpatient resources, as patients’ needs often change and new information emerges during the hospital admission.
 This limited the ability to ensure appropriate aftercare and follow-up appointments to prevent an avoidable, costly readmission.
 To further reduce readmissions, MultiCare and Pulse Heart sought to improve the timeliness and accuracy of its readmission risk predictions for patients with HF, providing the care team adequate time to intervene and prevent avoidable readmissions.

-To improve the accuracy and timeliness of its risk prediction model, MultiCare and Pulse Heart partnered with Health Catalyst, leveraging the Health Catalyst® Analytics Platform and catalyst.ai™ to develop a HF 30-day readmission risk-prediction model that utilizes MultiCare’s historical data to determine the probability of currently admitted patients being readmitted within 30-days of discharge.
+To improve the accuracy and timeliness of its risk prediction model, MultiCare and Pulse Heart partnered with Health Catalyst, leveraging the Health Catalyst® Data Operating System (DOS™) platform and Healthcare.AI™, to develop a HF 30-day readmission risk-prediction model that utilizes MultiCare’s historical data to determine the probability of currently admitted patients being readmitted within 30-days of discharge.

 To develop the predictive model, the center of excellence used an iterative process to identify variables, guiding the development of the model and validating results.

 Stakeholders considered 87 different variables for inclusion in the predictive model.
 Health Catalyst’s data scientists and analytics engineers used an iterative feature selection and the random forest’s Gini impurity index to determine which variables remained in the final model.
 Ultimately, 25 variables selected as those that had the highest area under the curve (AUROC: measure of quality for classification models) were selected for use in the model.
 The selected variables accounted for the most significant impact on HF readmission prediction.